Overall ranking: 111th out of 126 in the Complete University Guide for 2016.

 Who's the boss?
 Peter Strike, a genetics professor and former deputy vice-chancellor at the University of Sunderland, is vice-chancellor.

 Prospectus: 0845 606 1144 or request one online here.

 UCAS code: C99

 Easy to get into?
 Depends on the course, but honours degrees ask for anything between 220 and 300 UCAS points.

-Vital statistics: A total of over 10,500 full-time and part-time students across undergraduate, postgraduate, foundation, and professional development courses.
+Vital statistics: Nearly 18,000 full-time and part-time students across undergraduate, postgraduate, foundation, and professional development courses.

 Added value: Has already forged strong links with the four FE colleges in Cumbria (Lakes College, Furness College, Carlisle College and Kendal College).
-The university’s science, outdoors, forestry and conservation courses will be all based at the Lake District campus in Ambleside from September 2014.
+The university’s science, outdoors, forestry and conservation courses are all taught in the Lake District.

 Cheap to live there?
 The North West is a relatively inexpensive part of the country.
 Costs vary according to the accommodation, but expect to pay anywhere between £55 and £70 per week for a shared flat in Lancaster, Carlisle and Penrith.

 Transport links: Lancaster is just off the M6, its campus 20 minutes from the city's main train station, which is handily situated on the main west coast line between London and Glasgow.
 The three Carlisle campuses are all within walking distance of the city's mainline train station.
 Ambleside is off the A591, just north of Lake Windermere in the Lake District.
-If you're studying at the Professional Development Centre in London, you'll find it near Mile End tube station on the Central Line.
+If you're studying at the Professional Development Centre in London, you'll find it near Westferry station on the DLR.